 Membership of the President’s Advisory Committee on Student Discipline (Okanagan) can be found here.

 Please consult the website of the Office of the University Counsel for further information on the academic misconduct process, including rules and forms related to President’s Advisory Committee on Student Discipline.

-Office of the Deputy Vice-Chancellor and Principal
+Office of the Provost and Vice-President Academic (UBC Okanagan)

 The University of British Columbia

 The UBC Okanagan External Community Advisory Council (ECAC) provides an essential link between the university and the wider community.
 ECAC is made up of leaders from within government, business and Okanagan communities.
 Its members serve as ambassadors of UBC and the Okanagan campus.

 Today’s ECAC evolved from the UBC Okanagan President’s Community Advisory Council.
 Formed in 2004 by the Ministry of Advanced Education, the Advisory Council was conceived to better connect UBC with Okanagan communities and to guide the development of the Okanagan campus.
 As UBC Okanagan has evolved, so too has the External Community Advisory Council.

 Executive Assistant to the Deputy Vice-Chancellor and Principal

 Chair: Professor Lesley Cormack